joseeden/All-Things-DevOps/pages/030-Security/005-Governance-Elements.md

 **Emergency Evacuation Procedure**

 - Outlines steps to take in case of emergency, such as fire.
-- Evacuation routes, assmebly points, and roles and responsibilities.
+- Evacuation routes, assembly points, and roles and responsibilities.

 **Data Backup Procedure**